CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module NET.2.2 WLAN-Usage.md

 #### NET.2.2.M1 Creation of a user policy for WLAN [Head IT]

 In order not to overload users with too much operational and security-related details of a WLAN infrastructure, a separate WLAN policy should be created especially for this target group.
-The user policy builds on the institution's overall security policy and pinpoints the key aspects of how to use WLANs safely.
+The user policy builds on the institution's overall security policy and pinpoints the core issues to make sure that WLANs are safe.
 In such a user policy then briefly the specifics of the Wi-Fi use should be described, such.
 B.

 * with which internal and external networks the WLAN clients may be connected,
 * Under what conditions you are allowed to log in to internal or external WLANs,
 * if and how hotspots may be used,
-* that the ad-hoc mode must be switched off so that no other client can access the WLAN clients directly,
+* that the ad-hoc mode should be switched off so that no other client can access the WLAN clients directly,
 * What steps should be taken in case of (suspected) compromise of the WLAN clients, especially who to notify.
 It is also important to clearly describe how to deal with client-side security solutions.
 This includes, for example, that

-* no security-relevant configurations may be changed,* an existing personal firewall must not be switched off,
+* no security-relevant configurations may be changed,
+* an existing personal firewall must not be switched off,
 * disabled all shares of directories or services, or at least protected by good passwords,
 * For the use of external WLANs, if possible only special user accounts with restrictive rights assignment should be used.
 In addition, the user policy should include a clear ban on unauthorized access points to the institution's LAN.
 It must also be pointed out in the guideline that the WLAN interface must be deactivated if it is not used for a longer period of time.
 Furthermore, the Directive should specify, in particular as regards the use of classified information, such as classified information, which data may be used and transmitted in WLANs and which may not.
 Users should be made aware of Wi-Fi threats as well as the content and implications of the Wi-Fi policy.